Looks like gibberish?

 Exactly - That's the point

 When it comes to hacking or cracking, good passwords are very hard for hackers to actually crack.
-Passwords on average would take a Hackers program years at running full time to crack.
+Passwords on average would take a Hackers brute force attack years at running full time to crack.
 What is normally done is they try to find a back door or try to find out information about you and use that to guess your password

 Passwords should consist of at least eight characters.
 Should contain uppercase and lowercase characters, numbers, spaces, and special characters, if possible

 One of the best ways to ensure that your online activities are safe and secure is to protect your passwords.
 Protecting your passwords is in your control.
 You need to create a strong password and then make sure to kept it safe.
 Follow our advice to help keep your passwords out of the wrong hands

 We never recommend using an Online Password Generators or any online Password tools